 Medical treatment to stop wheezing focuses on two ways.
 If the airway is inflamed, anti-inflammatory tablets or shots are provided to the patients to reduce the inflammation.
 It also removes the excess mucus blocking the airways.

 The second method is about opening the breathing tract and tubes using the medications that can act quickly.
 Bronchodilators are often used to stop moderate to severe wheezing instantly.
-It also reduces cough and soothes the respiratory tract.
+It also reduces a cough and soothes the respiratory tract.

 Your doctor may treat you with,